cflee/sloca-checker/README.md

 First, there is the checker's standard line of test and check number, status, and description.

 Next, there is the message from the JSON object checker, that details the *differences* between what was expected and actually received.
+It may be a little cryptic.

-This is followed by the full result that was expected and actually received, to easy troubleshooting.
+This is followed by the full result that was expected and actually received, for make benefit easy troubleshooting.

 ## Output format